-Glassbox is an innovative customer experience solution that helps organizations to manage the results of big data analytics by analyzing every digital customer interaction, managing risks and constantly optimizing performance.
+Glassbox is an innovative customer experience solution that helps organizations to manage big data by analyzing every digital customer interaction, managing risks, and constantly optimizing performance.
+Sounds confusing?
 In this interview CEO Yaron Morgenstern explains just what Glassbox is all about.

 Please Describe the Background Behind Glassbox.

 Glassbox was founded in 2010 by three co-founders: Yaron Gueta, Hanan Blumstein, and Yoav Schreiber.
 They spent the first 5 years building the product and penetrating the Israeli market.

 I joined Glassbox 3 years ago as the company’s CEO, with the goal to take the product out into the global market.
 We rebranded the company as Glassbox (formerly Clarisite) and opened offices in London and New York, where we started to win big names as our customers.
 A few that I can mention are Santander, Expedia, Air Canada, Singapore Airlines, Citi bank, Investec, and AXA.